runpod/docs/docs/serverless/github-integration.md

 ## Status

-The following statuses are for builds.
+Builds can have the following statuses:

 | Status name | Description                                  |
 | ----------- | -------------------------------------------- |